 Pregnancy and prenatal care

 We create a supportive environment for adolescent parents, empowering them to become successful parents and productive adults.
-Our Young Mother’s Clinic at the Children's Colorado Health Pavilion cares for pregnant young women, giving baby and mom and healthy start.

 The Grow and Smile Program provides young parents with dental care and education about dental health, growth and development, nutrition and feeding practices for their babies.